-Statement by director responsible for the business responsibility report, highlighting ESG related challenges, targets & achievements
+7. Statement by director responsible for the business responsibility report, highlighting ESG related challenges, targets and achievements (listed entity has flexibility regarding the placement of this disclosure)

 As a leader in poultry industry the Company has employed state of the art technology in its operations.
 The operations of the Company ensure that it shall not disturb the ecology and environmental balance surrounding to it.
 For this, the Company has adopted the latest technology which is at par with the global standards.
 The live bird operations of the Company ensure safety and optimal use of resources over the life-cycle of the product - from design to disposal.
 The waste generated from these operations is biodegradable in nature, is recycled and used in poultry activities and other allied activities like agriculture.
 The Company also regularly reviews and improves the process of new technology development, so as to incorporate social, ethical, and environmental considerations.